How To Create a Trading Plan

 Finally, in this trading plan example, we have two key areas to focus on.
 Not 15, but 2!

-Trading Plan Template Download Google Doc and PDF
+Forex Trading Plan Template Download [PDF]

 Most committed day traders and swing traders know they need a plan.
 But time after time they make these same mistakes.